Glossary

 User: The person visiting a website or using a piece of technology.

 UTM Tag: Acronym: Urchin Tracking Module.
 UTM tags can be added to the end of regular URLs, in order to give Google Analytics specific information about that link (How Google Analytics knows where your visitors come from).
 A UTM tag always contains the Source, Medium, and Campaign Name parameters.
-The referrer of the visits, e.g., Google, Facebook, Bing, NYTimes.
-Medium: The marketing medium, e.g., CPC, organic, email.
-Campaign: The name of the campaign, if applicable.
-This can be something like ‘summer-sale2023’.
+E.g: summer-sale2023

 View-Through Visit: A type of conversion that is the number of people who came to your website’s homepage after seeing your ad but NOT clicking on it.